zrajani/Image_Processing_and_Analysis/README.md

 Version of Software: MATLAB (2019b) and OpenCV. <b> Both the software running on Ubuntu 18.04 LTS </b>

 All the folders shall contain a README file and the output image result of that concept.

+In this repository we shall be dealing with following types of Images:

+1. Gray Scale Image